- Make a list—stick to it.

 Bags and backpacks

-Look for packs made from recycled material or natural material such as hemp.
-Try to avoid backpacks made from resource-intensive vinyl (PVC), plastics or nylon.
+- Look for packs made from recycled material or natural material such as hemp.

-There are packs with compartments to help distribute the weight.
-Pack the heaviest things in first; the closer they are to your child's back, the less strain they'll put on young muscles.
+- Pack the heaviest things in first.
+The closer they are to your child's back, the less strain they'll put on their body.

-If your school doesn't operate a walking school bus, you could start your own with other parents.
-There's lots of information to help get you started:
+- If your school doesn't operate a walking school bus, consider starting your own with other parents.

 ACT Ride or walk to school Physical Activity Foundation